 DYFS Attorneys with offices in Bergen County, NJ

 Let our experienced attorneys handle these allegations (whether it be a DYFS investigation or a criminal investigation or both).
-Our attorneys handle these cases throughout New Jersey including in Jersey City, Guttenberg, Weehawken, and North Bergen.
+Our attorneys handle these cases throughout New Jersey including in Bergen County, Passaic County, Essex County, and Morris County.
 Contact our offices anytime for immediate assistance at 201-556-1570.
 The initial consultation is always provided free of charge.

 Lawyers Against DYFS NJ: Drugs and Alcohol